fac27/Malcolm-Portfolio/learnings/http.md

 ## 3. Use promises to access values that aren’t available synchronously

-In addition, the same example uses promises through the `res.json()` function, which is executed asynchronously, so it does not immediately return a value but returns a Promise that resolves to the value.
+In addition, the same example uses promises through the `res.json()` function, which is executed asynchronously, so it does not immediately return a value but returns a Promise that resolves to that value.

 ## 4. Use the fetch method to make HTTP requests and receive responses